Mega Millions: Drawing Time, Jackpot Information, How to Win and More

 Where Does This Jackpot Rank Among the Largest of All-Time?

-Tonight’s jackpot, which stands at an estimated $830 million, would rank as the fourth-largest lottery prize ever awarded in the United States if a player wins.
+Friday's jackpot, which stands at an estimated $1.02 billion, ranks as the second-largest lottery prize ever awarded in the United States.

+Tuesday's jackpot -- which no one won -- of $830 million, ranked as the fourth-largest.

 The only prizes that were larger were all worth at least $1 billion, including the all-time record jackpot of nearly $1.6 billion in a Jan.
 2016 Powerball drawing.